vineetsingh1055/slate/source/index.md

 ### Description

-Get all Eligible Geotypes of geo-audiences.
+Get all Eligible GeoTypes of Geo Audiences.

 ### Example